lachlanmacphee/thebetterhandbook/README.md

 ## Roadmap

-- [ ] Toast popups after any submission of a modal, review, etc
+- Toast popups after any submission of a modal, review, etc
-- [ ] Improve the metrics around how much a unit requires on-campus attendance
+- Improve the metrics around how much a unit requires on-campus attendance
-- [ ] All review additions/editing should be on the dedicated page
-- [ ] Add more API call examples to the Bruno directory
+- Add more API call examples to the Bruno directory
-- [ ] Store degrees
+- Store degrees
-- [ ] Pre/co-requisites visualisation
+- Pre/co-requisites visualisation
-- [ ] Course maps
+- Course maps
-- [ ] Import data from University review systems (e.g. SETU at Monash, MonSTAR)
+- Import data from University review systems (e.g. SETU at Monash, MonSTAR)

 ## Contributing & Hosting